Acrylic Painting Supply ListThese are the products I use in my own artwork

 - Palette – I wrap this in tin foil.
 If you let the paint dry between sessions you can use the back of the tin foil the next time.

 - Water Soluble Graphite Pencil – If you like to draw things onto your canvas before you paint (which I don’t recommend in most cases with acrylics given how fast it dries.
 I like to paint from my background and work forward drawing/painting in the subjects as I go with the white charcoal pencil or transfer paper), use a water-soluble graphite pencil.
 This way you don’t end up with graphite lines you can’t cover up later on.

 - Tracing Paper – If you want to keep your work really clean, draw your subject onto tracing paper first, then use transfer paper to transfer it onto the canvas after you paint your background.

 - White Transfer Paper – Loew Cornell – Use white on dark backgrounds.
 Your tracing paper needs to be as big as your canvas, but the transfer paper does not, you can move smaller pieces around as you trace it out.

 - Grey Transfer Paper – Loew Cornell – Use grey for lighter backgrounds

-- Badger Single Action Airbrush – This one is single action which means you have no control of how thin or thick your lines are.
+- Badger Single Action Airbrush – This one is a single action which means you have no control over how thin or thick your lines are.
 I only use it for misting water for wet into wet blending.
 You will need a can of air to go with this.